-Yeah.
-Yeah.
 Yeah, I think generally it tends to be F. But as I said, Sometimes if you see everybody and I always point out like eyebrows singing like, I don’t want any eyebrows or double chins.
 And that means they’re thinking up and down.
 And we’ll talk about how there are no high notes and low notes.
 Only fast vibrations and slow vibrations.
 And I want to see relaxation.
-And, you know, if I know the student group, well, which I do with my, with my artists, then artists course, I tend to save things from the tutorials like, you know, Sarah, you can do the dip.
-We are, and then when, after I’ve done that’s generally semi occluded exercises for all of that.
+And, you know, if I know the student group, well, which I do with my artists course, I tend to say things from the tutorials like, you know, Sarah, you can do the dip.
+That’s generally semi occluded exercises for all of that.
 And then I tend to ask for them to do their home base if I do the one and a half octave.
 And I say, so for some of you, just to remind them, if you’re working on power, there might have been the nay or, and I kind of simplify things.
 And if you need a bit more released today, let’s give me a WOOF or a WEEH, and they’ll remember which one we did in the tutorial.
 So they can kind of apply that it does sound a bit weird.
-And, I yeah, do a lot of semi-occluded exercises basically.
+And yeah, I do a lot of semi occluded basically.

 Line Hilton 51:20

-And If I have voice technique classes, I would always do that actually.
+And for voice technique classes, I would always do that actually.
 Yeah.
 Oh, hold on.
-So I was talking more like, General performance classes.
+So I was talking more like for general performance classes.

 Line Hilton 52:20